Italian Medicines Agency Agenzia Italiana del Farmaco

 The documentation shall include the following *:

-• Any common texts, specifying whether they are approved by the EMA or by the MAH
+• Any common texts, specifying whether they are approved by the EMA or by other Authority.

 * For the list of necessary documents, please refer to GVP Form XVI and Form XVI Addendum I.